bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 No, not really.
 I think you'll run into memory at some point.
 I mean, you'll want to, you know, you'll start thinking, okay, well, if you put 5000 cores on a system with 8 gigs, you might get bottlenecked by other things.
 So there is kind of a thing.

 I will say, I don't think it's super feasible.
 CPUs are cheap, but they're not that cheap.
 So I don't want to...

 I think I agree with Max's assessment that for this to be feasible, we need to find a way to do this for large numbers of addresses and not have it be like, you know, dollars per lookup, you know, like significant amount of money per lookup, because I think that's, that's if the goal is to lower the barrier to entry and to like, make it better, right, that's, that's going to be a roadblock.

-It's going to be tough to, to want to pay a dollar every time you want to know how much money you have, you know.
+It's going to be tough, to want to pay a dollar every time you want to know how much money you have, you know.

 So, I believe we can work on this.
 I'm not, I haven't lost all hope.
 I think it's really useful to hear that people have so many addresses and I want to know more about like what those addresses look like.

 You kind of explained that they're kind of the outputs of a, of a, their output addresses as a result of a coin join, sometimes a failed coin join.

-But yeah, the more I can kind of understand that, the more I think it could be feasible kind of to make progress.
+But yeah, the more I can kind of understand that the more I think it could be feasible kind of to make progress.

 Speaker 0: 01:17:12

 Yeah, but I would guess the vast majority of these addresses are unused.
 So they never made it on the blockchain.

 And then only a rather smaller number made it on the blockchain and is already spent.
 And so not in the UTXO set anymore.
 And then the smallest percentage is going to be the unspent UTXO addresses.

 Speaker 1: 01:17:38

 Okay.
 Certainly, I mean, spent.
 So something cool about spent coins is that like, you know, once they're spent, they can't come back.
-So yeah, we can exploit that.
+So yeah, we can explore that.

 Speaker 4: 01:17:56

-Lucas, what's your take about all this?
+Lucas, what's your taste about all this?
 Can we use Spiral somehow, if not even if it's a, can we use it to make Wasabi like really light?
 Or even should we, even if we could work it out?
 Mike, you are the one who wrote the Columbus Rites Theater stuff, so you put a lot of thoughts into around here.